Sergio-Navarro-Tuch/ND_ML_Projects_SANT/finding_donors/README.md

 The contained files are as follows:
 >- finding_donors.ipynb.- Project Notebook with all code cells excecuted
 >- report.html.- finding_donors notebook's HTML export

+The notebook was run on a python 3.6 environment